 - The parent or guardian must sign in all medication in the front office. - No medication is to be left in the child's classroom.
-(This is for the safety of all the children.) - Only prescription medication that is in the original container will be given. - No over the counter medications will be given at the preschool, with the exception of Acetaminophen and Motrin, which may be given within 24 hours of immunization.
-Proof of immunization must be given to the front office along with the medication.
+(This is for the safety of all the children.) - Only medication that is in the original container will be given. - All medication must be accompanied by the appropriate paperwork, signed by the physician.
+Forms are available in the preschool office.